grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -querier.query-ingesters-within
 [query_ingesters_within: <duration> | default = 0s]

+# Only query the store, do not attempt to query any ingesters,
+# useful for running a standalone querier pool opearting only against stored data.
+# CLI flag: -querier.query-store-only
+[query_store_only: <boolean> | default = false]

 # Configuration options for the LogQL engine.
 engine:
   # Timeout for query execution